JackW8335/JackW8335.github.io/_posts/2017-11-09-Planning-the-endless-runner.markdown

 <!--more-->
 The begin with a basic runner is a player jumping over or below obstacles while collecting coins or seeing how far one can go without stopping
 Instantly the obvious things to have are a player and obstacles class each with positions and sprites of there own.
+However I think i'm going to try make an endless runner thats has you face multiple enemies coming your way that you use abilities to defeat.
+The overall score will be based on distance travelled but perhaps having a counter for enemies defeated would be good to, as players can then compare enemy kills.

 ![UML]({{ "/assets/img/blog/endlessRunnerUML.png" | absolute_url }})